Click the items below to jump to information on the branches of our leadership tree:

 Steve holds a Bachelor of Arts in Journalism, Broadcasting and Speech from the State University of New York College at Buffalo, a Master of Divinity from the University of Toronto, and a Certificate in Nonprofit Management from California State University East Bay.

 Patty Rally, Director of Development and Marketing

-Prior to joining JobTrain, Patty was the Major Gifts Officer for Positive Coaching Alliance, where she was responsible for growing PCA’s Major Gifts program as well as fundraising and stewardship efforts, including the Annual Fund and special events.
-Before that, she served as Chief Development Officer for SF RBI, where she headed the organization’s development and communications strategies.
-She had come from the San Francisco Giants where she managed the operation of the Oracle Suite Level for three years.
+Patty came to JobTrain in 2018 having spent many years in banking marketing, community outreach, and pro sports.
+She was the Major Gifts Officer for Positive Coaching Alliance, where she was responsible for growing PCA’s Major Gifts program as well as fundraising and stewardship efforts, including the Annual Fund and special events.
+Before that, she served as Chief Development Officer for SF RBI, where she headed the organization’s development and communications strategies- having just spent the prior three years with the San Francisco Giants where she managed the operation of the Oracle Suite Level.
 In the first part of her career, Patty had a long tenure in Commercial Banking Marketing at Bank of America.

 Christal Lee (Min Choo Lee), Director of Finance

 Christal was appointed Director of Finance for JobTrain in July 2006.
 She is responsible for the organization’s financial operations and executive financial management.
 Prior to her Director of Finance appointment, Christal was an accountant with JobTrain.
 Prior to joining JobTrain, Christal was an accountant with a local CPA firm where she specialized in outsourced bookkeeping, payroll and tax filing.